gslnna/foundry-samples/samples/microsoft/python/getting-started-agents/3p-tools/LexisNexis/README.md

 ## Use Lexis API Solutions

-1. You can follow the [code sample](./Sample.py) to use Lexis API Solutions through Agent SDK.
+1. You can follow the [code sample](./lexisnexis_api.py) to use Lexis API Solutions through Agent SDK.
 1. Before running the sample:
-   1. pip install azure-ai-agents azure-identity python-dotenv jsonref
+   1. pip install azure-ai-agents azure-identity python-dotenv azure-ai-projects jsonref
    1. Set these environment variables with your own values:
-   1. PROJECT_ENDPOINT - the Azure AI Agents connection string.
+   1. PROJECT_ENDPOINT - the Azure AI Foundry project endpoint.
    1. MODEL - The deployment name of the AI model, as found under the "Name" column in the "Models + endpoints" tab in your Azure AI Foundry project.
    1. LEXIS_API_CONNECTION_NAME - The name of the connection for the Lexis API.
+Format will be    "/subscriptions//resourceGroups//providers/Microsoft.CognitiveServices/accounts//projects//connections/"

 ## Customer Support Contact